cyheum/cyheum/README.md

 ### Yeheum Choi
 Hi.
 This is Yeheum.

-I want to become a developer everyone want to work with me.
+I want to be a developer that everyone wants to work with

 ### Interest
 - Front-end technologies such as Html, CSS, JavaScript, TypeScript, Redux, Mobx, React, etc.